 From 1992-2017, ISOC creates a range of national chapters - like the ISOC England chapter - and creates regional bureau's - like the North American bureau.
 The INET Conferences were held at the following locations: Prague 1994, Honolulu 1995, Montreal 1996, Kuala Lumpur 1997, Geneva 1998, San Jose 1999, Yokohama 2000, Stockholm 2001, Washington DC 2002, Barcelona 2004, and Cairo 2005.

 Locations and Structure

 The Internet Society currently has offices in two locations - as of 2012:

-Alongside offices in North America and Europe, the Internet Society also has 'chapters' in: Africa, Asia, and Latin (South and Central) America.
-The Internet Society was formed with a corporate framework: which comprises a board of trustees.
+Alongside offices in North America and Europe, the Internet Society also has 'chapters' (currently over 100 chapters) and regional bureau's in: Africa, Asia, and Latin (South and Central) America.
+Individuals members (there are currently over 75,000) create the chapters; which are usually based upon nation states but some are special interests.
+The Internet Society was formed with a corporate framework which comprises a board of trustees.
 The current (2012) board of trustees are international in scope: Eric Burger from the US; Eva Frolich from Sweden; Philip Smith from Australia; Raul Echeberría from Uruguay; and Alain Aina from Benin, West Africa.
 The Internet Society aims to provide an open and collaborative approach, where people from across the globe can 'come together' to devise technology, policy, and development.